-Almost all digital images need some degree of sharpening, even if you don’t know it’s actually happening.
-This is partly because of the way colour images data is interpolated from the camera sensor’s red-green-blue pixel array, partly because most cameras have anti-aliasing filters over the sensor to prevent moiré/interference effects with fine patterns, and partly because no lens is perfect and will deliver different levels of sharpness and different aperture/zoom settings.
+Almost all digital images need some degree of sharpening.
+This is partly because of the way colour images data is interpolated from the camera sensor's red-green-blue pixel array, partly because most cameras have anti-aliasing filters over the sensor to prevent moiré/interference effects with fine patterns, and partly because no lens is perfect and will deliver different levels of sharpness and different aperture/zoom settings.

 But it's good to be clear about what kind of sharpening is applied and when.
 The kind of sharpening applied by default for in-camera JPEGs and most RAW processing software is 'capture sharpening', which addresses the types of image softness described above.